 The Hartford in Focus

-Based in Hartford, The Hartford (HIG) is in the Finance sector, and so far this year, shares have seen a price change of 23.67%.
-Currently paying a dividend of $0.3 per share, the company has a dividend yield of 2.18%.
-In comparison, the Insurance - Multi line industry's yield is 2.44%, while the S&P 500's yield is 1.96%.
+Based in Hartford, The Hartford (HIG) is in the Finance sector, and so far this year, shares have seen a price change of 18.22%.
+The insurance and financial services company is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 2.28% compared to the Insurance - Multi line industry's yield of 2.43% and the S&P 500's yield of 1.9%.

-Looking at dividend growth, the company's current annualized dividend of $1.20 is up 9.1% from last year.
-Over the last 5 years, The Hartford has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.93%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, The Hartford's payout ratio is 27%, which means it paid out 27% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 9.1% from last year.
+In the past five-year period, The Hartford has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.93%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+The Hartford's current payout ratio is 27%, meaning it paid out 27% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for HIG for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $5.12 per share, which represents a year-over-year growth rate of 18.24%.
+HIG is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $5.10 per share, representing a year-over-year earnings growth rate of 17.78%.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, HIG presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).